Tourist Trips:

 Philadelphia and the Quaker Colonies

-The states of Pennsylvania, Delaware, and southern New Jersey all belonged to William Penn the Quaker.
-He was the largest private landholder in American history.
-Using explicit directions, comprehensive touring of the Quaker Colonies takes seven full days.
-Local residents may need a couple dozen one-day wanderings to match it.
+The states of Pennsylvania, Delaware, and New Jersey all belonged to William Penn the Quaker in one way or another.
+New Jersey was first, Delaware the last.
+Penn was the largest private landholder in American history.

 Future visitors need a weekend guide to the funny city where they find themselves; their affection for the town may be more enduring than they expect.
 It's also gratifying to sense possessive local patriotism by working class Philadelphians, the people who talk about "Philly" instead of "fa-Delf-ya" but are no less owners of the place.
 Because of shyness, they seem to prefer to hear history from a single voice, even though multi-voice encyclopedias often contain more precision.